theory/justatheory/content/post/past/db/pg/comparing-relations.md

 `want` prepared statement.
 Not bad.
 I think that this is pretty SQLish, aside from the necessity for `test.global()`.

-Still, the use of prepared statements with Epic’s `assert_rows()` is not without issues.
+Still, the use of prepared statements with Epic's `assert_rows()` is not without issues.
 There is still a lot of execution here (to create the temporary tables and to select from them a number of times).
-Hell, this last example reveals an inefficiency in the creation of the temporary tables, as the two different executions of `have` create two separate temporary tables for data that’s already in the `users` table.
+Hell, this last example reveals an inefficiency in the creation of the temporary tables, as the two different executions of `have` create two separate temporary tables for data that's already in the `users` table.
 If you have a lot of rows to compare, a lot more memory will be used.
-And you still can’t check the ordering of your results, either.
+And you still can't check the ordering of your results, either.

 So for small result sets and no need to check the ordering of results, this is a pretty good approach.
-But there’s another.
+But there's another.

 ### Result Set Handles

 Rather than passing blocks to be executed by the tests, in many dynamic testing frameworks you can pass data structures be compared.
-For example, [Test::More]’s `is_deeply()` assertion allows you to test that two data structures contain the same values in the same structures:
+For example, [Test::More]'s `is_deeply()` assertion allows you to test that two data structures contain the same values in the same structures: